 More Challenges for Everyone

-From a firefighting perspective, the challenge soon is to adequately prepare to meet the challenges posed by global climate change.
-It is easy to see the challenges for those communities that routinely face major events like hurricanes along the coastal regions and tornados in the central plains of the US.
+From a firefighting perspective, the challenge soon will be adequately preparing to meet the challenges posed by global climate change.
+The challenges are easy to see for those communities that routinely face major events like hurricanes along the coastal regions and tornados in the central plains of the United States.

 However, even cities and towns that are not exposed to hurricanes, tornadoes, or wildland fires can experience the effects of global climate change.
 Northern climates are experiencing a growing number of much more intense winters.
-Longer intervals of extreme cold weather and higher snow accumulations are just two of the effects that are being felt around the world.
+Longer intervals of extreme cold weather and higher snow accumulations are just two of the effects that are being felt worldwide.

 Whether you’re a veteran firefighter or preparing for the firefighter exam, the net effect of global climate change manifests in several ways: